 Racing at speeds very close to F1, safety is of course the highest priority.
 The GP2/11 car has passed every one of the stringent F1 FIA crash tests, and includes anti-intrusion panels, while wearing the HANS device is also compulsory.
 The series has a dedicated commitment to safety, which has been borne out over the last six years.

 The record speaks for itself: there has never been an F1 feeder category as successful as the GP2 Series.
-In 2016, the F1 grid is made up of ten GP2 graduates, including five Champions with one that has become Formula One World Champion in 2008, 2014 and 2015.
+In 2016, the F1 grid was made up of ten GP2 graduates, including five Champions, with two (Lewis Hamilton and Nico Rosberg) going all the way to the top, earning four Formula 1 World Championships between them (2008, 2014, 2015 and 2016).
 There can be no finer testimonial to the benefit of the training the series provides to young drivers than that.